Aumaidkh/NewsSaasAdminFrontend/README.md

 5. Thumbnail Url: The thumbnail for the article
 6. Editor: For adding the content to the article
 7. Editor Controls: For Styling the content in the editor and adding links, images etc.
+8. Breaking News Switch: When enabled the article is made the breaking news
+9. Sponsored Switch: When enabled the article is made the sponsored article.

 This is a [Kobweb](https://github.com/varabyte/kobweb) project bootstrapped with the `app` template.